onflow/flow-playground-tutorials/tutorials/07-voting/README.md

             return <-create Vault(balance: amount)
         }

-        /// deposit takes a Vault object as an argument and adds
+        /// deposit takes a Vault object as a parameter and adds
         /// its balance to the balance of the owners Vault.
         ///
         /// It is allowed to destroy the sent Vault because the Vault